Step 1: Apply for Admission

 - Advisors are available in Student Services, Martinez Hall, on a Walk-in basis.
 You may call ahead if you need an appointment.
 Call 505.287.6678 and request to speak with an available advisor.

 - The earlier you prepare for the semester, the more time you will have when you meet with an advisor.
 During the months of August and January, we are very busy and you may need to be seen for a briefer time.

-- Advisors will help you select courses and provide you with a Course Catalog, Course Schedule, and degree sheet.
-With the exception of a few classes which may require an advisor override, students are expected to register for all classes themselves at my.NMSU.edu.
+- Advisors will sign you up for a New Student Orientation, help you select courses and provide you with a Course Catalog, Course Schedule, and degree sheet.
+Students register for courses at New Student Orientation.